KohakuBlueleaf/LyCORIS/README.md

 ## Change Log
 For full log, please see [Change.md](Change.md)

-### 2023/09/27 update to 1.9.0
+## 2023/12/02 update to 2.0.0
+* Start supporting [HCP-Diffusion](https://github.com/IrisRainbowNeko/HCP-Diffusion) (The reason to name this version "2.0.0")
+  * Now LyCORIS support LoHa/LoKr/Diag-OFT algorithm in HCP-Diffusion
+  * Add Pivotal tuning utilities
+  * Add hcp convert utilities
+  * Have no plan at this time to support full/lora and train_norms since they are built-in
-* Add norm modules (for training LayerNorm and GroupNorm, which should be good for style)
+* Add Diag-OFT modules
-* Add full modules (So you can "native fine-tune" with LyCORIS now, should be convenient to try different weight)
-* Add preset config system
-* Add custom config system
+* Add standalone usage support
+  * Can wrap any pytorch module which contains Linear/Conv2d/LayerNorm/GroupNorm modules
+  * Will support more module in the future
-* Merge script support norm and full modules
+* Add SDXL support in Merge script
+* Add SDXL support in Extract-locon
+* More efficient (speed/vram) implementation for full module
+* Better implementation of custom state_dict
-* Fix errors with optional requirements
+* Fix errors of dropouts
-* Fix errors with not necessary import
+* Fix errors of apply_max_norms
-* Fix wrong factorization behaviors
+* Fix errors of resume

 ## Todo list